To go smoke-free, the UK must have a smoking prevalence of below 5%

-The target was released on Monday evening within a Green Paper.
+The target of going smoke-free by 2030 was released on Monday evening within a Green Paper.
 The key initiatives include quit smoking leaflets within cigarette packets and ‘polluter pays’ for tobacco companies.

 Smoking rates have declined rapidly in recent times and less than 15% of the nation are now smokers.
 This is the second lowest smoking rate in Europe, beaten only by Sweden.
 The government is clearly very keen to encourage this decline to continue and gather momentum.
 The Green Paper explains that “The gains in tobacco control have been hard-won, and there’s still much to do” and that they want to “finish the job”.

 For the UK to be considered smoke-free by 2030, the smoking rate would have to be reduced to less than 5%.
 A number of initiatives have been laid out and e-cigarettes are very much still in the government’s stop smoking plans.
 The Green Paper states:

 “We are setting an ambition to go ‘smoke-free’ in England by 2030.This includes an ultimatum for industry to make smoked tobacco obsolete by 2030, with smokers quitting or moving to reduced risk products like e-cigarettes.
 Further proposals for moving towards a smoke-free 2030 will be set out at a later date.”